Got questions or need more information? Get in touch at email@example.com or 905-528-0854 x 231

 - Rapid testing, or Point of Care testing, is an HIV test that provides results in around five minutes.
 The process involves pricking a finger to obtain a drop of blood for testing.
 If the test is negative, and you haven’t been potentially exposed to HIV in the last three months, it is safe to assume that you are HIV-negative.
 If the test is reactive, there is a chance that you are HIV-positive.
 A standard blood test is required to confirm the reactive result of a rapid test.

 - Standard testing involves drawing blood into a vial, and sending it off to be tested for HIV.
 Results are usually available within two weeks.
 Standard testing can be done nominally or anonymously.

 HPV Vaccination for Men

 In the last several years, the HPV vaccination has been promoted to and covered for women only.
-However, in the spring of 2016, it was announced that the HPV vaccination (Gardasil 4 which covers the four most common strains of HPV that are linked to cancer and warts) is now publicly funded in Ontario for all boys in grade 8, and for gay, bi, and other men who have sex with men who are 26 years old and younger.
+However, in the spring of 2016, it was announced that the HPV vaccination (Gardasil 9 which protects against the most common strains of HPV that are linked to cancer and warts) is now publicly funded in Ontario for all boys in grade 8, and for gay, bi, and other men who have sex with men who are 26 years old and younger.
 This change is in response to the fact that men who have sex with men are three times more likely than heterosexual men to acquire HPV, which can lead to some cancers (such as anal cancer and throat cancer).
 The HPV vaccination can be accessed at select Men4Men clinics, and is always available at Public Health Sexual Health clinics.